-Born in 1841, Berthe Morisot grew up in an rich family with a strong artistic tradition.
+Born in 1841, Berthe Morisot grew up in a rich family with a strong artistic tradition.
 Morisot studied art from childhood, always confident that she would become a painter.
-She quickly evolved into a daring and influential artist, despite the many obstacles she faced as a woman in the art world.
-Because she was a woman, she was barred from the state-sponsored schools that produced the most successful artists of the time.
+She quickly evolved into a daring and influential artist, despite the many obstacles she faced in the art world.
+As a woman, she was barred from the state-sponsored schools that produced the most successful artists of the time.
 Instead, Morisot studied art with her sister Edma and several other painters of her time.
 She also studied with her brother-in-law, Edouard Manet.